esp-cpp/espp/components/matouch-rotary-display/example/README.md

 # Matouch-Rotary-Display Example

-This example shows how to use the `espp::MatouchRotaryDisplay` hardware abstraction component initialize the components on the MaTouch Rotary Display 1.28".
+This example shows how to use the `espp::MatouchRotaryDisplay` hardware abstraction component initialize the components on the MaTouch Rotary Display.

 It initializes the touch, display, and t-keyboard subsystems.
 It reads the touchpad state and each time you touch the screen it uses LVGL to draw a circle